tarwn/lessthandot-hugo/blogs/content/posts/2018-04-13-custom-authentication-in-asp-net-core-2-w-cosmos-db.md

 This post will cover the first set: building standard username/password authentication down to Cosmos DB.
 It will also include some refactoring of the `Persistence` class I created to interact with Cosmos DB and good, secure hashing of passwords.

-This is going to be a long post, it may look a little formidable at first, but actual coding time took less than writing it up as a blog post, it&#8217;s extensible (per the next two posts), and we have wide open freedom to apply any HTML and CSS we want and we can worry less about ASP.Net Core 2.1 releasing and breaking everything while we&#8217;re in the middle.
+This is going to be a long post, it may look a little formidable at first, but actual coding time took less than writing it up as a blog post, it's extensible (per the next two posts), and we have wide open freedom to apply any HTML and CSS we want and we can worry less about ASP.Net Core 2.1 releasing and breaking everything while we're in the middle.

 <div id="attachment_9173" style="width: 505px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2018/04/aspnetcore2cosmos_107.png" alt="These are the main changes, plus a few POCOs" width="495" height="746" class="size-full wp-image-9173" srcset="/wp-content/uploads/2018/04/aspnetcore2cosmos_107.png 495w, /wp-content/uploads/2018/04/aspnetcore2cosmos_107-199x300.png 199w" sizes="(max-width: 495px) 100vw, 495px" />